4th Panzer Army: 1942: Battle of Stalingrad

 Army Group B's objective was to anchor itself on the Volga while Army Group A drove into the oil fields of the Caucasus.
 The 4th Panzer Army approached Stalingrad from the south while the 6th Army approached it from the west.
 Their aim was to meet up at Stalingrad and encircle the Soviet 62nd and 64th armies outside the city.
 The 6th Army was faced by a strong counterattack by the Soviet forces and failed to meet up with the 4th Panzer Army for three crucial days, allowing the two Soviet armies to withdraw into Stalingrad.

 The 4th Panzer Army guarded the outside perimeter of Stalingrad while the 6th Army was engaged in the battle to capture the city.
 For over two months, the 6th Army was embroiled in vicious fighting in the city; though it was able to take over 90% of the city, it was unable to destroy the last pockets of resistance.
-On 19 November 1942, the Red Army launched Operation Uranus, a counter-offensive which encircled of the entire 6th Army and the 24th Panzer Division of the 4th Panzer Army.
+On 19 November 1942, the Red Army launched Operation Uranus, a counter-offensive which encircled the entire 6th Army and the 24th Panzer Division of the 4th Panzer Army.
 The 4th Panzer Army tried and failed to break the encirclement of Stalingrad in Operation Winter Storm.
+It was destroyed as a result of the battle.